core-wg/oscore/draft-ietf-core-object-security.md

 In the same phase during which the Sender ID and Recipient ID are established in the endpoint, the application informs the endpoint what resources can be accessed using the corresponding security contexts.
 Resources that are accessed with OSCOAP are called "protected" resources.
 The set of resources that can be accessed using a certain security context is decided by the application (resource, host, etc.).
 The client SHALL save the association resource-SID, in order to be able to retrieve the correct security context to access a protected resource.
 The server SHALL save the association resource-RID, in order to determine whether a particular resource may be accessed using a certain context.

-A CoAP server receiving an unprotected CoAP request to access a protected resource (as defined {{id-est}}) SHALL reject the message with error code 4.01 (Unauthorized).
+A CoAP server receiving an unprotected CoAP request to access a protected resource (as defined {{identities}}) SHALL reject the message with error code 4.01 (Unauthorized).

 # Protected CoAP Message Fields {#coap-headers-and-options}